openblockchains/bitcoin-ponzi/README.md

 When Elon Musk puts the Tesla balance sheet into Bitcoin, we'll have to change the Bitcoin rallying cry from "to the moon!" to "to Mars!"

-> Austrian Maximalist I comments: Let's use solar energy to mine bitcoin with
+> Austrian Maximalist comments: Let's use solar energy to mine bitcoin with
 >  satellites in space!

 §